ravimaharjan/mongodb-usecases/README.md

 python -m database.seeds.seed_brokers
 ```

 * Replace the values of brokers and banks in the file seed_users.py.
-Seed the users data by running the command.
+Or you can replace the hardcoded value with code to read from the DB.
+Lastly, seed the users data by running the command.
 ```
 python -m database.seeds.seed_users
 ```